bgbennyboy/USB-Disk-Ejector/README.md

 *   Drives mounted in a folder [like this](http://lifehacker.com/373389/mount-usb-drives-in-assigned-folders-to-keep-them-straight) are also supported.

 *   If your card reader is shown as a drive not a card reader then you can change this.
-In options go to the Card Readers tab.
+In Options go to the Card Readers tab.
 There you can define a particular drive as a card reader, it will then be treated and shown as a card reader.

 *   The program has a system tray icon - you can right click this to eject disks.
 This is similar to the behaviour of the Windows "Safely Remove Hardware" tray icon.

-*   Settings are saved in a file called USB_Disk_Eject.cfg - but this wont be created unless you change a setting in the options.
+*   Settings are saved in a file called `USB_Disk_Eject.cfg` - but this won't be created unless you change a setting in the options.
 It will always be saved into the same place as the program itself.

 *   If you have a disk that has multiple drives (eg a hard drive with multiple partitions) then this can be set to only show one entry in the program.
-To enable this tick "show drives with partitions as one entry" in the options.
+To enable this, tick "show drives with partitions as one entry" in the options.
 If you enable this option then hovering your mouse over the disk will being up a tooltip showing what disks 'belong' to that entry.

 *   There are many more features - click on "More" and go to "Options" to see the full list.

 # Command Line

 When using the program on the command line, settings that have been created when using the program normally may still be used.
-If USB_Disk_Eject.cfg is found in the same folder as the program then it will read and use settings from it.
+If `USB_Disk_Eject.cfg` is found in the same folder as the program then it will read and use settings from it.
 Settings such as removal notifications will be dictated by what has been set in options if this file is present.

 This is particularly important when dealing with memory cards and card readers.
 For example if a device has been defined as a card reader in options then when ejecting the program will honor this and eject the card media not the card reader device.

-If you dont want the program to inherit options then make sure that USB_Disk_Eject.cfg is not present in the same folder.
+If you dont want the program to inherit options then make sure that `USB_Disk_Eject.cfg` is not present in the same folder.

 The following command line options are available: